CallumBurnet/Burnet_Callum21473492_ISErepo/Documentation.md

 ```
 # Test implementation & execution
 # Version control
->Version Control is utilised in the project as a method of change management, and project ease of access.
+Version Control is utilised in the project as a method of change management, and project ease of access.
 Many times during the development of the project I switched between PC and laptop, cloning the remote repository was much easier than manually saving and sending between devices.

 # Ethics
+## User Privacy

+## Data Accuracy
+## Transparency and informed Consent
+## Non-Discriminant
+## Accessibility Design
+## Responsible Use of Data
 # Discussion